 2. What if I lose my green card?

-- Attending a biometrics appointment, where USCIS will collect your fingerprints, photograph, and signature.
+- Scheduling and attending a biometrics appointment, where USCIS will collect your fingerprints, photograph, and signature to verify your identity and conduct background checks.

 3. Can I travel outside the U.S. while waiting for my green card?